MA-19 Round Shell MS

 RC: Rubber Weight Core

-Game Plan: Full disclosure, this combo has only one particular use: defeat Bearing Core based Stamina combos in same-spin.
+Game Plan: This combo has only one particular use: defeat Bearing Core based Stamina combos in same-spin.
 Unlike Spring Core which shares this same niche, it lacks a bit of consistency against every flavour of Bearing Core combos (particularly Circle Upper), but is still reliable enough to be recommended.
 This combo's height is problematic for Bearing Core, as it tends to precess when hit from above, and while this isn't technically a display of Force Smash, it is entertaining and unique to watch Rubber Weight Core destabilize Bearing Core, "suggesting" it spin downwards to its death.
 You shouldn't expect this combo to hold its own very well in opposite spin matchups or against Attackers, but it is definitely the best use for Rubber Weight Core.
 Thank you to Bey Brad for prompting this combo to be revisited and assessed a bit more carefully.

 Running Mode RC